AmyStephen/amystephen.github.com/_posts/2014-08-04-quality-and-community-software.md

 verify whether or not there [regular commits](https://github.com/symfony/symfony/commits/master), determine if the project [guards against backward compatibility breaks](https://github.com/zendframework/zf2/issues/6507).

-Is the developer or project available?
+* Is the developer or project available?
-Are they working on a regular basis?
+* Are they working on a regular basis?
-Are they friendly?
+* Are they friendly?
-For frameworks with larger collections of code, I expect to see more activity than a single software package that might not change.
+* For frameworks with larger collections of code, I expect to see more activity than a single software package that might not change.

 #### User Responsibility

+But what if the developer rejects the ideas and pull requests and shares bad code, anyway?
+Should we stop them then?
+Again, my answer to that is no. We should *help* users understand their responsibilities.

 At the end of the day, each user is personally responsible for selecting and using open source software.
 As users, we are solely responsible for evaluating the software we use for suitability, safety and correctness.